divyapasa/Marketing-Analysis-using-SQL/README.md

 # Data Cleaning

-There are some data quality issues that are identified in the dataset like missing data, Outliers, inconsistent data and uplicate data using SQL queries.
+There are some data quality issues that are identified in the dataset like missing data, Outliers, inconsistent data and duplicate data.

-Null values: There are 24 null values in the income column of the customer table which were replaced with the average values based on income of other values.
+Null values: There are 24 null values in the income column of the customer table which were replaced with the average value based on income.

 Outliers: The Year_Birth column has 3 outliers which were deleted as having outliers can mess up the analysis by bringing the averages up or down and in general distorting the statistics.

 Inconsisteny: Marital status column has some inconsistent data like absurd, alone and YOLO.
-Absurd and YOLO values were changed to unknown and alone was changed to
+Absurd and YOLO values were changed to unknown and alone was changed to single.

+Data cleaning was performed using simple to complex SQL queries.

 # Analysis

-I have analyzed the dataset using SSMS(SQL Server Management Studio) and also performed visualization with [Tableau](https://public.tableau.com/app/profile/divya1779/viz/MavenMarketingAnalysis/Dashboard1).The dataset was divided into 2 tables: customer and purchase.
-The below questions were answered through analysis.
+I have analyzed the dataset with SSMS(SQL Server Management Studio) and also performed visualization with [To view my Tableau Dashboard click here](https://public.tableau.com/app/profile/divya1779/viz/MavenMarketingAnalysis/Maven Marketing).The dataset was divided into 2 tables: customer and purchase.
+The below questions were answered through SQL analysis.

 1. Are there any null values or outliers?
 How will you handle them?